Long History

 Journey to Colonise The Philippines: 8 episodes

-The Philippines’ First Spanish Colony
+The Philippines’ First Spanish Colony: 20 episodes

 How Manila became Spanish: 5 episodes